 LOCATION

-Simply put, Cook’s Valley Campground is a rare gem: a breathtaking locale that amazingly juxtaposes a spiritual feeling of remoteness with surprisingly easy accessibility.
-It is truly a site unlike any other you’ve ever experienced.
-Adjacent to US Highway 101 on the Humboldt – Mendocino county border in Northern California, this location has been highly regarded over the decades for its wellspring of culture and resources; delicately nestled in the Redwood forest or as we like to call it the “infinite Redwood Curtain,” along the Eel River.
+Simply put, Cook’s Valley Campground is a site unlike any other you’ve likely experienced.
+It is a rare gem; a breathtaking locale that amazingly juxtaposes a feeling of remoteness with surprisingly easy accessibility.
+Adjacent to US Highway 101 on the Humboldt – Mendocino county border in Northern California, this location is delicately nestled along the Eel River in the towering Redwood forest (or as we call it, the “infinite Redwood Curtain”).

-Host to many successful events in the past, Cook’s Valley Campground offers an incredibly remote feeling setting, with optimal accessibility that is sure to offer a unique experience for both well-seasoned festival campers and the most outdoorsy-challenged newcomers alike.
-Cook’s Valley features deep swimming holes, large & open landscaped grass areas and the largest Redwood grove in the valley designated for safe camping.
+Host to many successful past events, Cook’s Valley Campground boasts an incredible remote setting with optimal accessibility.
+The Campground offers a unique and safe experience for both newcomers and well-seasoned festival campers alike.
+The Eel River runs through Cook’s Valley and features deep swimming holes, expansive and landscaped grassy areas are available for lounging, and the largest Redwood grove in the valley is used for camping.

 ABOUT US

-Northern Nights Music Festival is a 3-day celebration of music, art, food and local culture.
-The event will take place on Cook’s Valley Campground on July 19th – July 21st 2013, at locale which has also played host to various acclaimed music festivals over the past 20 years.
+Northern Nights Music Festival is a 3-day celebration of music, art, food and culture.
+The event takes place at Cook’s Valley Campground on July 19th – July 21st 2013, a locale that has hosted highly acclaimed music festivals for more than 20 years.

-Our mission: to produce an annual event based on a strong understanding & ever passionate support system of emerging underground music industries – featuring sought out producers & DJs, both regionally and from around the globe.
-All taking place within the surroundings of California’s Redwood Forest sanctuary: a setting of unparalleled beauty that will highlight both the venue’s and community’s rich festival history & enchant the individual senses of all those in attendance.
-Our collective hope: to create a premiere destination festival that offers a rare opportunity to embrace a truly Californian experience.
-Lighting, sound, and stage production for the two stages, adjacent to the beautiful Eel River, will be provided as a collaboration between the Bay Area’s finest production teams partnering with experienced Humboldt County locals.
-In addition to world class music acts, the festival will proudly feature local and global arts and crafts, a selective collection of regional craft brews & wines, a mindful space for yoga and guided meditation, organic food offerings, and local vendors.**In alignment with the history and tradition of previous festivals, we will be donating a portion of both our proceeds from ticket & beverage sales to the Mendocino and Humboldt school districts, non-profits, and environmental groups.**
+Our mission: To produce an annual event based on a strong understanding & passionate support system of emerging underground music industries – featuring sought out producers & DJs, both regionally and from around the globe.
+All this takes place surrounded by California’s Redwood Forest sanctuary, a setting of unparalleled beauty that enchants the senses of each attendee and highlights the rich festival history of the region.

+Our collective hope: creating a premiere destination festival along the Eel River that encourages attendees to embrace a truly Californian experience.
+Lighting, sound, and stage production for multiple stages are provided by SF Bay Area’s finest production teams in collaboration with renowned Humboldt County promoters and producers.
+Accompanying world class music acts are a collection of local and global craft vendors, food & beverage purveyors, and yoga yard built to host teachers from around the US.

+Paying it forward: In alignment with the tradition of previous festivals, a portion of the proceeds from ticket and beverage sales are donated to the Mendocino and Humboldt school districts, non-profits, and environmental groups.

 ART

-As if the natural setting of our breathtaking Redwood surrounds weren’t stimulating on their own, we our incredibly excited to spotlight an array of eye-catching creations & rare visual stimuli by outstanding local & regional talents by way of, and certainly not limited to: - Art Installations - Live Artists - Visuals/Lighting - Aerial and Fire Dancing -Featured Artists & Galleries
+Even though the natural landscape of our forested surrounds are stimulating on their own, we host outstandingly talented artists who create an array of eye-catching creations & rare visual stimuli.
+You can expect to see:

+- Art Installations - Live Artists - Visuals Effects & Interesting Lighting - Aerial Acrobatics & Fire Dancing - Unique Art Galleries

 FOOD & DRINK

-Food Truck Trail Explore a daily-changing array of the region’s best mobile vendors and food trucks, serving an endless variety of gourmet quick bites and handheld edibles, inspired by global travels and using only the finest locally-sourced ingredients and organic produce, when available. -Vegetarian, Vegan, and Gluten-free options will be available, check back soon for the full list of participating food vendors!
+Food Truck Trail Explore the region’s best mobile food truck vendors, serving a variety of globally inspired gourmet quick bites and handheld edibles using only high quality locally sourced ingredients when possible.
+Vegetarian, vegan, and gluten-free options are available.
+Check back soon for a list of participating food vendors!

-Vino + Draft Craft Northern Nights Music Festival is delighted to offer an expertly hand-picked assortment of award-winning wines & beers from locally & regionally based breweries & boutique wineries.
+Vino + Draft Craft Select from our expertly selected assortment of award-winning wines & beers from provided by regional breweries & boutique wineries.

-List of participating mobile food vendors + beverage providers TBA soon!
+Stay tuned for a list of beverage selections and participating food vendors!

 COMEDY

-Professional Comedy Acts will be performing daily
+Professional and up-and-coming comedy acts are performing daily.

 WORKSHOPS